CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

 Once this has been set, the automation account should proceed to backup as per your configuration.

-For any further information on this, please reach out to CluedIn support.
+For any further information about backup, reach out to CluedIn support.

 # Restore
 If you're ever in a situation where you need to restore an environment, below will only cover an in-place restore, and not a disaster recovery to another region.
 It is highly recommended to reach out to CluedIn support in the first instance.